brillout/handli/readme.md

 It is customizable and
 progressively removable.
-So that you can quickly ship a prototype wihtout worrying about network errors, and later progressively replace Handli with your own error handling.
+So that you can quickly ship a prototype wihtout worrying about network issues, and later progressively replace Handli with your own error handling.